He is the Music Man (in a film that you’d not find on the top shelf)…

 How does the trailer look?
 Admittedly, I was nervous about putting the film title into the search engine, just in case I literally got a naked Juliet or a whole army of them.
 So I added a comma and release year.
 These were added in case my computer screen suddenly asked me to confirm my age and I got my Date Of Birth in the wrong order in a panic.
 The computer allowing me no access to anything ever again, leaving me to review children’s movies till the end of time.

-The film looks terribly nice and British, and one I could probably watch with my mother.
+The film looks terribly nice and British, and a film I could probably watch with my mother.
 Byrne as our heroine looks, dresses and sounds terribly English in a convincing way.
-Admittedly I’m relieved that the powers that be didn’t make her American.
+Admittedly, I’m relieved that the powers that be didn’t make her American.

 O’Dowd also appears perfect casting as he does seem how I imagined Duncan to be in a movie life.
 Ethan Hawke looks like a grizzly bearded Josh Brolin and shows he can fit in perfectly in a British rom-com.
 All have a good credible comic rapport in their scenes together.